At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: From particles to the mean-field

 for test functions $\phi \in \mathcal{D}_0$, where $\mathcal{D}_0:=\{ f\in \mathcal{C}^2_b(\mathbb{R}) : f\vert_{(-\infty, 0]}=0 \}$. \end{prop}

-Before turning to the proof, we take a moment to interpret the equation.
+Before turning to the proof, we take a moment to interpret the equation \eqref{eq:measure_SPDE}.
 Most importantly, we know that $L$ is of finite variation, so it is clear that all the terms in \eqref{eq:measure_SPDE} make sense.
-Moreover, we know from Lemma \ref{density_process} that $\boldsymbol{\nu}_t$ has a density $V_t$, for all $t\geq 0$.
 Now suppose there is a blow-up at some time $t>0$.
 Then the dynamics in \eqref{eq:measure_SPDE} yield